On duoidal $\infty$-categories: Introduction

-The organization of this paper is as follows: In \S\ref{section:monoidal-infinity-categories} we review monoidal $\infty$-categories and functors between them.
-We recall lax and oplax monoidal functors between monoidal $\infty$-categories. \if0 In this section we recall the definition of monoidal $\infty$-categories and monoidal functors as monoid objects and morphisms between them in the $\infty$-category of (small) $\infty$-categories.
-Furthermore, we recall the definition of lax monoidal functors between monoidal $\infty$-categories by regarding them as morphisms of nonsymmetric $\infty$-operads.
-By reformulating monoidal $\infty$-categories in terms of Cartesian fibrations, we introduce oplax monoidal functors.
-We think results in this section are well know to experts and do not claim any originality in this section. \fi In \S\ref{section:mixed-fibrations} we introduce mixed fibrations and study their properties.
+The organization of this paper is as follows: In \S\ref{section:review-duoidal} we recall the notion of duoidal categories and three kinds of functors between them in the classical setting.
+In \S\ref{section:monoidal-infinity-categories} we review monoidal $\infty$-categories and functors between them.
+We recall lax and oplax monoidal functors between monoidal $\infty$-categories.
+In \S\ref{section:mixed-fibrations} we introduce mixed fibrations and study their properties.
 In \S\ref{subsection:Functor-infinity-categories} we study monoid objects of the $\infty$-category of a slice $\infty$-category $\overcat{T}$.
 We consider lax and oplax monoidal functors between monoid objects of $\overcat{T}$.
 Motivated by the results in \S\ref{subsection:Functor-infinity-categories}, we introduce mixed fibrations in \S\ref{subsection:mixed-fibration}.
 Although mixed fibrations have an obvious duality by definition, we also give another asymmetric description of mixed fibrations.
-In \S\ref{subsection:marked-mixed-fibrations} we study mixed fibrations over marked simplicial sets.
+We also study mixed fibrations over marked simplicial sets.
 In \S\ref{section:duoidal-infty-categories} we introduce duoidal $\infty$-categories as mixed fibrations which satisfy the Segal conditions.
-There are three kinds of functors between duoidal $\infty$-categories.
+As in the case of classical setting, there are three kinds of functors between duoidal $\infty$-categories.
 According to which kind of functors of duoidal $\infty$-categories we take, we will give three formulations of $\infty$-categories of duoidal $\infty$-categories.
 In \S\ref{section:bialgebra} we introduce notions of bimonoids, double monoids, and double comonoids in duoidal $\infty$-categories.
 In \S\ref{subsection:algebra-coalgebra-monoida-category} we recall algebra and coalgebra objects in monoidal $\infty$-categories.
 In \S\ref{subsection:bimonoida-in-duoidal-infty-category} we define bimonoids in duoidal $\infty$-categories and prove Theorem~\ref{theorem:one-of-main-theorems}.
 In \S\ref{subsection:double-monoid-comonoid-in-duoidal} we define double monoids and double comonoids in duoidal $\infty$-categories and prove similar results on them to Theorem~\ref{theorem:one-of-main-theorems}.